ez8-co/xpjson/README.md

 - Please feel free to use xpjson.
 - Looking forward to your suggestions.
-- If your project is using xpjson, you can show your project or company here by creating a issue or let we know.
+- If your project is using xpjson, you can show your project or company here by creating a issue or let me know.